comcode-org/binmat_rules/README.md

 ### Win Conditions

 The game is won by the defender if all 110 turns have elapsed without the attacker achieving victory.
-The game can also be won by the defender if the attacker is unable to draw any cards from the lane decks, and has no cards in attacker stacks or in their hand.
 The game is won by the attacker if they deal more damage to a lane deck than the lane deck has cards.
 This is mentioned in combat resolution (see [Combat](#combat))